kirpatrick/python-challenge/ExtraContent/PyBoss/README.md

 # python-challenge
-Python scripts for analyzing the company financial records
+Python scripts for analyzing the company employee data

 # Project Overview - PyBoss
 Create a Python script to convert employee record data to the required format.